romen-h/kanim-explorer/README.md

   *Just need to get a basic sprite into the game with 1-frame animations?
 This is very useful for Asteroids & Entities!*
 - Custom tile textures

-### Kanimal-SE Integration
-Converting back and forth between kanim and scml is now easier with a GUI.
-You must download kanimal-cli.exe separately.

 ### And More!
 - Split a texture atlas into individual sprite files.
 - Resizing individual sprites in place & re-packing the texture atlas.